 This is it—you’re finally ready.
 After consuming as much information about ayahuasca as humanly possible, it’s high time to look for an ayahuasca retreat center.
 But where should you start?
 After all, it’s imperative that you choose a place that is safe, one that employs qualified, trustworthy people who will help guide you through potentially one of the most significant transformations of your life.

 This is an in-depth guide that was created to help you make an informed decision about where to go for your first ayahuasca experience.
-Whether you are considering attending a retreat in Peru, the United States, the Netherlands, or elsewhere, there are essential problems or questions that everyone faces.
+Whether you are considering attending an ayahuasca retreat in Peru, the USA, the Netherlands, or elsewhere, there are essential problems or questions that everyone faces.
 Here are important things you should probably think about before reserving your spot at a retreat or booking an international flight.

 Without a doubt, the most important thing you need to consider when assessing a retreat center is whether it is safe.
 If you don’t feel safe, then at the very best it will be difficult for you to go as deep in your ayahuasca experience as you might like.
 At worst you may end up in a perilous situation.
 A first-rate retreat center will be designed with physical and emotional safety in mind.